Connect from old clients

 you can use that one:

-This option is expected to always work if your app/library allow to set.
-But not all of them do, especially in the case of GUI apps.
+This option is expected to work if your application or library permits it to be set.
+But not all of them do, especially in the case of GUI applications.

 B. Use libpq key=value syntax in the database field

-This option is expected to work with all libpq-based apps.
+This workaround is expected to work with all

 C. Set verify-full for golang-based clients